-Students who in 1980 have infringed the rules governing re-enrolment should not attempt to re-enrol in 1981 but should follow the written instructions they will receive from the Registrar en fin en groene waarde beste een ee eten west ook eelere waarde eel
+Students who in 1981 have infringed the rules governing re-enrolment should not attempt to re-enrol in 1982 but should follow the written instructions they will receive from the Registrar.

 5. New Research Students

 Students enrolling for the first time in graduate research degree courses will receive an enrolment form by post.
 They have two weeks from the date of offer of registration in which to lodge the enrolment form with the Cashier and pay the appropriate fees.
 Completion of enrolment after this time will incur a penalty (see section 16. below).